spettersson/splunk4patientprivacy/data_onboarding_guide.md

-## Getting Data From EHR Applications Into Splunk
+## Getting EHR Audit Data Into Splunk

 Splunk can collect, index, search, correlate, and visualize **any data from any application**, including logs from popular EHR systems such as Cambio, Cerner, and Epic.